Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

         * With a left click on the track the information described in the previous point is displayed.

           Some of this information can be missing if the track is not recorded by a GPS device.

+        Get out of this track state by then double clicking on a location without a track.

  * _Using the track edit window:_
      * To open the track edit window right-click on the track name in the workspace window and select the `Edit...`